What to Do if You Are Experiencing Back Pain After a Car Accident

 Rehabilitation is a critical step on the road to recovery from back injuries.
 Once we have addressed the underlying cause of your back pain, we will guide you through the four stages of the rehab process, which include:

-• The maximum medical improvement (MMI) phase: Once you reach maximum medical improvement, you have reached the optimal recovery point.
+• The Maximum Medical Improvement (MMI) Phase: Once you reach maximum medical improvement, you have reached the optimal recovery point.
 We have done our job, you’re feeling better, and you’re ready to resume your life.

 Our team will lead you through each of these stages.
 Our goal is for every car accident victim we treat to reach the MMI stage.
+This often means they leave our care healthier and stronger than they were before their accident, injuries, and back pain.

-Many car accident victims pursue personal injury claims seeking reimbursement for medical care and other damages.
-Your attorney may include chiropractic care as one of the damages in your car accident case, and we can assist them by:
+Many car accident victims pursue personal injury claims to recover reimbursement for their medical care and other damages.
+This could include the care our team provides you.

 • Providing medical images of your injuries